Frequently Asked Water Filters Questions

 If granulated carbon is not combined with kdf, as is the case in our kitchen canister and whole house filters, granulated carbon

-has problems.
+can have problems.
 Water can channel through the same path in the carbon, reducing effectiveness.
-And when that happens, pockets form
+When that happens, pockets

 form where bacteria can breed.

 Both of these issues are eliminated when carbon is combined with kdf.
-The water comes out of the kdf in all different ways, eliminating
+The water comes out of the FOAM ADVANTAGE kdf in all

-channeling and pockets.
-And copper (one of the materials in kdf) is a bacteriacide.
-Kdf is bacteriostatic, meaning bacteria cannot
+different ways, eliminating channeling and pockets.
+Copper (one of the materials in kdf) is a bacteriacide.
+Kdf is bacteriostatic,

 meaning bacteria cannot breed in the water or the filter materials.

-Thus, in our kitchen and whole house filters, you gain the advantages of granulated carbon and totally eliminate the potential
+Thus, in our kitchen and whole house filters, you gain the advantages of granulated carbon and eliminate the potential

 disadvantages.
 The result is more effective filtration and longer-lasting filter material.

 Do your filters adjust pH?

 No, if you are on a municipal system, your water is already pH neutral, so using filter material space to neutralize pH is a waste of

 filter space.
 You want filter media that actually does what you need done.